leoschwarz/opensim-protocol/doc/terrain_data.md

 ## Land and VarLand
 These layers encode a heightmap of the region, where there is one height value for each square of sidelength 1 meter.
 (TODO: I'm not sure yet how these values per square are to be mapped to a 3D representation.
 Are these values elevations of the point in the center of the squaremeter?
 And how is the grid to be interpolated?)

-The data is first split into square shaped patches, aligned in a regular grid over the region, where the side length is 16m for normal regions and 32m for VarRegions.
+The data is first split into square shaped patches, aligned in a regular grid over the region, where the side length is 16m for normal regions and can be either 16m or 32m (patch_size field in group header) for VarRegions.
 They also each store one value per square meter.
+TODO: I have not seen yet data where a VarRegion was actually encoded using 32m patches.
+So far there have only been 16m patches for both sizes, nevertheless the bitwidth of the patch_x and patch_y fields in the patch_header differ for Land and VarLand type data.

 The data is compressed using discrete cosine transformation.
 The following subsections explain how to retrieve the original data.